23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Partington Cove is an unusual short hiking trail from California's pacific coast highway leading to a rough sea cove with rocks to climb

-Pfeiffer Beach is one of the calmest beaches you'll want to stop by between San Francisco and San Diego, but it's popular and has a separate admission fee.
-Either spend an hour lounging on one of California's best family-friendly beaches, or continue to your next stop, Partington Cove.
+Pfeiffer Beach is one of the most tranquil beaches to stop at between San Francisco and San Diego, but it is popular and has a separate entrance fee.
+You can either spend an hour relaxing at one of California's best family beaches or continue on to your next destination, Partington Cove.

-Partington Cove is the only popular hiking spot along California's Pacific Coast Highway.
-Park your car on the bend in the road and find the metal gated entrance around the bend.
+Partington Cove is home to the only popular hiking spot along California's Pacific Coast Highway.
+Park at the bend in the road and round the bend to find the metal gated entrance.

-A short but fairly steep trail in good condition leads into the valley.
+A short, but fairly steep, well-maintained trail leads down into the canyon.

-At the first intersection turn right and immediately after that turn left over the wooden bridge.
-In seconds you will reach the entrance of a 60 foot wooden tunnel.
+At the first intersection, turn right and then immediately left over a wooden bridge and within seconds you'll be at the entrance to a 60-foot wooden tunnel.

-After exiting the tunnel, Partington Cove opens up.
-If you feel confident and safe, climb over the rocks and find the best spot to watch the waves crashing into the cove.
+Once you exit the tunnel, Partington Cove opens up before you and, if you feel safe and confident, you can climb over the rocks to find the best spot to watch the waves crashing into the cove.

-Distance from previous destination: 18 miles from Point Sur
+Distance from previous destination: 18 miles (29 km) from Point Sur

-Duration: 2 hours for descent, walk and return to car
+Duration: 2 hours including descent, walk and return to car

-Tip: Wear shoes with good grip as you will be climbing around the rocks.
+Tip: Wear shoes with good grip as you will be climbing around rocks.

 15. McWay Falls